gloriali/HirstLab/FetalBrain/MeDIP/MeDIP.md

 ### MZ UMR breakdown

   + Majority of UMR CpGs overlap with genebody, on average __62.59%__.
 And UMR CpGs are __3-fold__ enriched in promoter regions, with on average __34.29%__ UMR CpGs are in promoter regions, __39.54%__ of CpGs in UMRs overlap with CGIs, __5.34-fold__ than expected by random.
+  + Brain seems to have less CGI/promoter UMRs.

 <!-- For the entire genome, 3727169 out of 28217448 CpGs overlap with TSS +/- 1500bp promoter regions -->
 <!-- For the entire genome, 2089538 out of 28217448 CpGs overlap with CGIs -->